-For information about the electoral system of the Autonomous Community of Euskadi, which also held an autonomic election on Sunday, October 21, 2012, visit Elections to the Basque Parliament.
+For information about the electoral system of the Autonomous Community of Euskadi, which will also hold an autonomic election on Sunday, July 12, 2020, visit Elections to the Basque Parliament.

 The Galician Parliament consists of a single house, composed of 75 members directly elected by universal adult suffrage for a four-year term of office.
 Each one of Galicia's four provinces - A Coruña, Lugo, Ourense (Orense) and Pontevedra - is a constituency entitled to an initial minimum of ten seats; the remaining 35 seats are distributed among the four provinces in proportion to their population.

-In every election since 1997, parliamentary seats have been allocated in the following manner:
+In the election held in 2016, parliamentary seats were allocated in the following manner: